Spoiler alert: The model dorm room is staged

 A campus tour is not complete without a peek at a model dorm room.
-In the few seconds you'll have to stick your head in the room and glance around, you'll likely notice two things: the room is small and nicely decorated.
+You’ll have 3.2 seconds to stick your head in th room and glance around.
+In that time, you’ll likely notice two things: sure, the room is small but it is very nicely decorated.

 While the size of the room won’t vary much when your teen comes to college, you can bet that the chosen decor won’t look like the model room for very long, if ever.